elv3rs/fortuno-docs/docs/understanding/key-concepts.rst

 First of all, we defined a module for the tests and a program which drives the testing.
-It is generally a good practice to separate the unit tests from the driver program as one driver program might be reponsible for driving tests from multiple modules.
+It is generally a good practice to separate the unit tests from the driver program as one driver program might be responsible for driving tests from multiple modules.
 The test module contains the function ``tests()``, which returns the list of the unit tests it wants to expose.

 In the test module, we have imported following objects: